In New Delhi, Days Of Deadly Violence And Riots

 Hindu mobs appear to have targeted Muslims primarily — not people protesting the citizenship law.
 Most of the clashes have taken place in neighborhoods in northeast Delhi, where followers of many faiths live.
 Hundreds of people reportedly have been injured.

 "While fresh clashes have not been reported on Wednesday, the city continues to simmer," the BBC reports, adding that people are coming into hospitals with head injuries and bullet wounds and saying they are too scared to go home.
 Mobs have stopped people and demanded to know their religion.
 "At least one photojournalist said he was asked to remove his pants to prove his religious identity," the BBC adds.
-Circumcision is common among male adherents of Islam.
+(Circumcision is common among male adherents of Islam.)

 Prime Minister Narendra Modi, whose BJP party has been accused of marginalizing India's Muslims, put out a call for peace Wednesday.